UKPLab/tacl2018-preference-convincing/README.md

 * Python 3
 * virtualenv (to install requirements)
+* The required packages for just the core modules are listed in requirements.txt.
+For the complete set of experiments, you need requirements_expts.txt.
-* The required packages are listed in requirements.txt.
-You can install them using pip install -r requirements.txt
+You can install them using pip install -r requirements.txt or pip install -r requirements_expts.txt.
 * Maven -- check if you have the command line program 'mvn' -- required to extract the linguistic features from our experimental datasets.
 You can skip this if you are not re-running our experiments or training a model on UKPConvArg*** datasets.
+* Java JDK 1.8.
+Newer and older versions may cause problems with preprocessing.
+If you have other versions of JDK installed, you need to set the environment variable JAVA_HOME to point to the 1.8 version, e.g. export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_261.jdk/Contents/Home/jre/ .

 ## How to run the experiments